ewallace/CryptoGat201RNASeq/README.md

 Cryptococcus neoformans RNA-seq Gat201 experiment in RPMI and RPMI + Serum media.

+This repository is supplementary data accompanying the bioRxiv preprint:

+> A trade-off between proliferation and defense in the fungal pathogen Cryptococcus at alkaline pH is controlled by the transcription factor GAT201
+> Elizabeth S. Hughes, Zhenzhen He, Elizabeth R. Ballou, Edward W.J.
+Wallace.

+_doi and link to follow._

 Data created by Liz Hughes, December 2020.
-Analysis by Liz Hughes and Edward Wallace, February 2021 through June 2023
+Analysis by Liz Hughes (liz.hughes@ed.ac.uk) and Edward Wallace (Edward.Wallace@ed.ac.uk), February 2021 through June 2023

 # Contents